kirvin/acts_as_publishable/README.markdown

 It allows an ActiveRecord model to move through publishing stages (draft, live, deleted, etc.).

+# WARNING

+This gem is not complete yet--I have used it successfully in a project, but incorporate at your own risk.
+If you do try it, feel free to file reports for any bugs you encounter.

 ## Installation

 1. Add the gem to your Gemfile: